-I usually visit Foxy Brown during dinnertime, but the brunch menu here is also spectacular.
+I usually visit Foxy Brown during dinnertime, but the brunch menu here is also spectacular, as you would come to expect from a city so big on breakfast foods.
 They offer well-known classics like crab cake Benedict and even some unique creations of their own like bananas Foster pancakes.

 551 N Fort Lauderdale Beach Blvd, Fort Lauderdale, FL 33304

 Takato is a fine-dining Japanese restaurant that’s located inside the Conrad Fort Lauderdale Beach luxury hotel off of North Fort Lauderdale Beach Boulevard.